suryalovesjs/dema-inventory-service/README.md

 ## Features

-* Inventory and Order Management: Add, update, bulkUpdate or delete items in inventory.
+* Inventory and Order Management: Add, update, bulkUpdate items in inventory.
 * Search and filter inventories.
 * Sort by quantity or by total orders
 * Search for inventory in stock!